openlibraryenvironment/platform-rs/INSTALL.md

 #### NCIP-related directory settings
 Some NCIP settings are fetched from supplying directory entries.
 These settings are:

-* `LMS location code` -> service point code which is used in the NCIP calls as the pickup location (NCIP AcceptItem and RequestItem).
+* `LMS location code` -> service point code which is used in the NCIP calls as the pickup location (for AcceptItem on the requester and RequestItem on the supplier side).
 E.g when a special _ILL Office_ service point, without any locations assigned, is used, it will ensure that items are always set to `In transit`.
 * `Institutional patron ID` -> user barcode used to check out items on the supplier side
-* FOLIO location filter -> It is the Institution/Campus/Library/Location code used to filter items when creating title-level requests on the supplier side (RequestItem)
+* `FOLIO location filter` -> it is the Institution/Campus/Library/Location code used to filter items when creating title-level requests on the supplier side (for RequestItem)

 #### NCIP-related fee configuration for automatic fees
 There is an option to add automatic fees on the requester in Settings -> Resource Sharing -> Automatic fees.